As Biden Wins the Presidency, Trump Digs in

 Donald Trump lost the presidency while he was at one of his golf courses.

 The news came on an unseasonably warm and sunny fall day in Washington, and as major networks and the Associated Press called the presidential race for Joe Biden after nearly five days of vote counting, Trump was playing a round of golf at his course in Sterling, Va.
 More than five hours after the race was called for Biden, after he had returned to the White House, Trump tweeted, “I WON THE ELECTION,” and perpetuated baseless claims of fraud.
 Trump then tweeted that he had received nearly 71 million votes, without mentioning that Biden has received nearly 75 million.
-(The count is ongoing, and it will be weeks until state and local election officials certify the final results.)
+(The count is ongoing, as is typical so soon after a presidential election, and it will be weeks until state and local election officials certify the final results.)

 A statement from the Trump campaign on Saturday morning suggested their fight will continue.
 “The simple fact is this election is far from over,” read the statement, attributed to Trump himself.
 “Joe Biden has not been certified as the winner of any states, let alone any of the highly contested states headed for mandatory recounts, or states where our campaign has valid and legitimate legal challenges that could determine the ultimate victor.”
 Starting on Monday, the statement read, Trump’s campaign will press forward “prosecuting our case in court to ensure election laws are fully upheld and the rightful winner is seated.”